LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Outside of knowing the entry and immunization requirements, there is no pre-travel task more important than packing.
 Don’t worry, I am here to make sure you are packed and prepared for your trip.
 I have included links to my packing resources in my travel guide to Barcelona below for you to review.

-Top Things to See and Do
+Top Things to See and Do in Barcelona

 Barcelona is a magical city with an abundance of amazing things to see and do.
 You may be visiting to see the country’s beautiful architecture.
-Or some of you may be visiting to delight yourself on tasting the local cuisine.
+Or some of you may be visiting to delight yourself in tasting the local cuisine.

 While I am sure all of you are eager to just start exploring the city.
 Believe me, no matter why you are visiting, Barcelona will not disappoint.
 If you are in the process of planning your itinerary, you will enjoy this section of my guide.
-I have included a list of my top things to see and do in in the city for you to review in my travel guide to Barcelona below.
+I have included a list of my top things to see and do in the city for you to review in my travel guide to Barcelona below.

 El Drac de Gaudí at Finca Güell